Yengi Qaleh, Razavi Khorasan

-Yengi Qaleh (ينگي قلعه, also Romanized as Yengī Qal‘eh; also known as Bengeh Qal‘eh) is a village in Qara Bashlu Rural District, Chapeshlu District, Dargaz County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 428, in 104 families.
+Yengi Qaleh (ينگي قلعه) (Note: Also romanized as Yengī Qal‘eh; also known as Bengeh Qal‘eh) is a village in Qarah Bashlu Rural District of Chapeshlu District in Dargaz County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 428 in 104 households.
+The following census in 2011 counted 391 people in 116 households.
+The 2016 census measured the population of the village as 394 people in 122 households.